- Application Form A fully completed Master in Teaching Admissions Application Form (paper or online version).

 B. reflect the verification of the award of a bachelor’s degree from a college or university accredited by its regional accrediting body.

-- WEST-B Results Official results from all portions of the Washington Educator Skills Test-Basic (WEST-B).
+- WEST-B Results Official results from all portions of the Washington Educator Skills Test-Basic (WEST-B) or acceptable SAT or ACT scores..
 For information and to register, visit www.west.nesinc.com

 - WEST-E Results Official Washington Educator Skills Test- Endorsements (WEST-E) results for each endorsement area selected.
 For information and to register visit www.west.nesinc.com